 While at the back there is a peaceful private garden that is cut off from the city by beautiful Georgian townhouses.
 Rooms start at around 200 pounds, so if you have a little bit more money to spend on your accommodation this is definitely somewhere to consider.

-Located in the heart of London overlooking popular tourist attractions such as the Big Ben and the Houses of Parliament is this hotel.
+Located in the heart of London overlooking popular tourist attractions such as Big Ben and the Houses of Parliament is this hotel.
 If you want to stay in central London, then this is a great place to consider.

 This is another large luxury hotel located in London just north of the River Thames and on the east side of Tower Bridge.
 The place offers great value for money, really lovely rooms with all that you need when staying at a hotel.
-Considered one of the best hotels in London for its views that you’ll get to experience.
+Considered one of the best hotels in London for the views that you’ll get to experience.

 These are just a few of the places that we recommend when you are looking for places to stay while in London.
-Of course, the city is huge that you’ll find many other great accommodations that might suit you better.
+Of course, the city is huge and you’ll find many other great accommodations that might suit you better.

 Best Places to Eat in London – London Travel Guide

 If you are a big fan of food and trying different cuisines, then London will not let you down.
-London has become one of the leading culinary centres in the worlds.
+London has become one of the leading culinary centres in the world.
 There is so much on offer in this great city when it comes to food and drink.

 The city is filled with trendy restaurants, new arrivals and old classics that you don’t want to miss out on.
-The diversity of food in London is incredible from traditional British dishes to international renown food.
+The diversity of food in London is incredible from traditional British dishes to international renowned food.
 The hardest thing will be deciding where to eat on your London trip, so we have a few suggestions to help you out.